jlczrffc/PortScript/README.md

 <br/>
 break -> saia
 <br/>
-*All javascript reserved words, functions and properties are acepted...
+*All javascript reserved words, functions and properties are accepted...
 <br/>
 *Semicolon ';' at end of sentence is required...
 <br/>